rexmac/rexmac.com/src/cv/index.md

 </div>

 <div class="step job" data-x="0" data-y="800" data-rotate-z="-270">
-  <span class="title"><i class="icon-user"></i> Senior Software Engineer</span>
+  <span class="title"><i class="fa fa-user"></i> Senior Software Engineer</span>
-  <span class="company"><i class="icon-group"></i> VastPro Media, LLC</span>
+  <span class="company"><i class="fa fa-group"></i> VastPro Media, LLC</span>
-  <span class="dates"><i class="icon-time"></i> Aug 2010 - Mar 2013</span>
+  <span class="dates"><i class="fa fa-clock-o"></i> Aug 2010 - Mar 2013</span>
-  <span class="tools"><i class="icon-wrench"></i> PHP, MySQL, Zend Framework, Doctrine ORM, Apache, Redmine</span>
+  <span class="tools"><i class="fa fa-wrench"></i> PHP, MySQL, Zend Framework, Doctrine ORM, Apache, Redmine</span>
   <hr/>
-  <p markdown="1"><i class="icon-comment"></i> This position involved the development and maintenance of an enterprise affiliate marketing application for use by online advertisers and affiliate marketers.
+  <p markdown="1"><i class="fa fa-comment"></i> This position involved the development and maintenance of an enterprise affiliate marketing application for use by online advertisers and affiliate marketers.
 The application was a marketplace of sorts that allowed affiliate marketers to gain access to online marketing campaigns uploaded by advertisers.
 The software was responsible for managing the campaigns' assets, providing reporting metrics on the campaigns' performance, and a host of administrative tools.</p>
   <p markdown="1">While there were (two) brief stints of junior engineers working under me, I was largely a one-developer team.
 The software was quite successful, and it had grown considerably over the years.
 As of March 2013, I was managing just over 42k lines of code.</p>
   <p markdown="1">The last 15 months of this job were spent working remotely from York, England.</p>
 </div>